 In 2004, CPBI made the move to a new broadcast home in Hartford's historic Asylum Hill neighborhood, a facility with contemporary technology that has enabled CPTV and WNPR to provide programming through a variety of multi-media platforms, in addition to traditional television and radio broadcasting.
 A satellite office in New Haven also houses WNPR broadcast studios.

-Thanks to the generous support of the communities we serve, Connecticut Public Broadcasting, Inc., has evolved from a single television station broadcasting in black and white to a vibrant statewide broadcasting network with four television stations each airing two distinct broadcast channels (CPTV and CPTV Spirit); four radio stations and translator sites across the state extending the reach of WNPR throughout Connecticut as well as Massachusetts and New York; three dynamic web sites (CPBN.org, WNPR.org and CPBN.org); and a print partnership with “Connecticut Magazine,” highlighting CPBN program schedules, membership information and updates on new community and audiences initiatives to over 80,000 subscribers.
+Thanks to the generous support of the communities we serve, Connecticut Public has evolved from a single television station broadcasting in black and white to a vibrant statewide broadcasting network with four television stations each airing two distinct broadcast channels (CPTV and CPTV Spirit); four radio stations and translator sites across the state extending the reach of WNPR throughout Connecticut as well as Massachusetts and New York; three dynamic web sites (CPBN.org, WNPR.org and CPBN.org); and a print partnership with “Connecticut Magazine,” highlighting CPBN program schedules, membership information and updates on new community and audiences initiatives to over 80,000 subscribers.